trwicks/trwicks.github.io/src/content/posts/2023-09-23-thinking-about-machines/index.md

 ---
 title: Thinking Machines
 description: "A thought experiment on the value of our thinking at the intersection between people and the machines we make."
+summary: My current opinion on the intersection of AI and operational IT environments.
 slug: thinking--machines
 date: 2023-09-23
 image: girraween_18_03_2023.jpeg